MorningStar969/COP2334-1-Extra-Credit-Programming-Challenge-1/README.md

 # COP2334-1-Extra-Credit-Programming-Challenge-1
-This is a GitHub repository link for the first Programming Challenge from Module 15.
+This is a GitHub repository link for the first Pearson Programming Challenge from Module 15.

 // Employee and ProductionWorker Classes